 South Shore, off South Road.
 Named after Captain John Smith, the famous 17th century British explorer who mapped Bermuda (which he referred to by the official first name of the Somer's Isles and much of Virginia, was instrumental in getting Princess Pocahontas to the UK and much more in both Bermuda's and Virginia's history.
 (How he sailed to and from Bermuda is still a mystery).

-Out of sight of these views but to the left are more pink beaches, private, belonging to the appropriately-named up-market Pink Beach Club and Cottage Colony.
+Out of sight of these views but to the left are more pink beaches, private, belonging to the up-market The Loren, formerly the Pink Beach Club and Cottage Colony.

 It begins as a turnoff to the left off the South Road just a little east of St. Mark's Church, and ends where Harrington Sound Road meets the Devil's Hole part of Harrington Sound.
 It offers magnificent views of the South Shore to the right.
 It climbs higher and higher, going past some beautiful private homes and a series of residential streets in the middle.
 Then it dips down to sea level again.
 The foliage, houses, views of the South Shore to the south, Harrington Sound to the north and "skyline" aspects make it most interesting.